Candidacy and Postulancy

 Come, children, hearken to me.
 I will teach you the fear of the Lord. —Psalm 33

 The first step of formation is candidacy.
-The aspirant requests admittance, and begins to live with the community for one to two months.
+The aspirant requests admittance, and begins to live with the community for two months.
 She then receives a Miraculous Medal, which continues to be worn throughout life, wears a black dress with a leather belt, and a short veil during the length of her postulancy, which lasts for six to twelve months.
 No commitments are exchanged.

 She is given a course in basic spiritual and doctrinal principles, and learns the ropes of day-to-day living.
 The postulant is asking God and asking the community to receive her into this particular family.
-If, after several months, she has discerned that she “belongs,” she may ask to be clothed in the habit and be admitted as a novice.
+If, after one year, she has discerned that she “belongs,” she may ask to be clothed in the habit and be admitted as a novice.

 Should I not willingly entrust myself to the One Who had the good will to save me?
 He sought me out, he called me through grace; will he refuse me as I come to Him?
 I fear neither force nor fraud which can snatch me from His hand. — St. Bernard